 This risk is mitigated by regular forecasting and review of expenditure.
 Additionally, commercial activity has been revived following the pandemic, with a significant contract already fulfilled, and more in the pipeline.
-Also, the Norland Agency continues to exceed its revenue targets.

 Business Continuity Plan

 The College maintains a dynamic and detailed Business Continuity Plan.
 The plan is regularly updated to reflect the College's current business and will be used in response to a major event, critical incident or crisis during and in the period immediately following the event, and for management of the longer term consequences of such an incident.